DanielCufino/devrel-public-workshops/README.md

 ## Exercise 8: Add an environment variable

-For this workshop, no connections are required, but the `etl_galaxies` dag does use several environment variables.
-The "NUM_GALAXIES_TOTAL" variable controls how many galaxies are ingested into your database.
-The default is set to 10, but we can actually make this higher!
+For this workshop, no connections are required, and the reforestation DAGs are designed to work with user parameters and generated data.
+The `etl_releaf` dag uses parameters like `user_name` and `user_location` that are provided when triggering the DAG manually.

 1. In your Astro Deployment, go to the Environment tab, then Environment Variables, and click `+ Environment Variable`.
-2. Add a new variable with the key "NUM_GALAXIES_TOTAL", and value 20.
-You do not need to make it a secret.
+2. You can add environment variables if needed for your specific deployment, but none are required for the basic reforestation pipeline to function.
 3. Click `Update Environment Variables`, then wait a couple of minutes for it to be applied to your Airflow instance.
-4. In Airflow, rerun the `etl_galaxies` DAG and review the logs of the `print_loaded_galaxies` task.
-You should see more data here than when you ran locally, since more galaxies are now being ingested.
+4. In Airflow, trigger the `etl_releaf` DAG with different user parameters and review the logs of the `summarize_onboarding` task.
+You should see personalized tree recommendations generated for each user location you provide.